-The passenger train databased should be valuable to all those who interact with it.
-It will cover all of the above uses, as well as creating a convenient, simple, and useful tool to access, store, and manipulate passenger train data.
-Based off the specifications we hope our DBMS will accurately model a passenger railway system.
-We will create many relations in the hopes of making the database easily extendible with the creation of new relations.
-Creating many relations will also hopefully eliminate repetition making our database able to perform fast lookups, and require minimal memory usage
+The passenger train database should be helpful to all its users.
+It will cover all of the above uses, and also create a convenient, simple, and useful tool to access, store, and manipulate a passenger train network.
+Based on our specifications, we hope our DBMS will accurately model a passenger railway system.
+Although we understand the databse cannot actually represent an entire real life passenger train database as there are to many complexities to model in the time give. (but we know we can’t accurately model the railway system—that’s what the necessary evils are about) We will create many relations in the hopes of making the database easily extendible with the creation of new relations.
+Many relations will allow for new types of relations such as new types of cars that can be pulled by the engine.
+If we only has a single relation representing the database adding new types of cars could be impossible as they might not fit the attribute constraints. (you might want to specify that we’re creating these relations carefully and cleverly, not just adding a lot of them) Creating many relations will hopefully eliminate repetition making our database able to perform fast lookups, and require minimal memory usage. (you need to justify how more relations equals less memory usage)Using many relations rather than one “giant” relations increases performance by reducing the number of repeated tuples.
+There are less repeated tuples as commonalities among tuples of specific attributes, are made into their own relations which are not bags, and contain only one copy of the tuples.
+Because the relations contain foreign keys, and common attributes they can be combined to contain all information that would be found in the single “giant” relation.

 (Benji: explain why we chose to do these possibly bad things with a couple of sentences each)